-It may surprise you to know that there is a system in your body so complex that it has almost 500 million neurons, linked to your brain.
+It may surprise you to know that there is a system in your body so complex that it contains almost 500 million neurons, linked to your brain.
 Would you ever guess that it is your gastrointestinal (GI) system, otherwise known as your gut?
-To help shed some light on the importance of gut health for the whole body, we talked to Jagrati Mathur, MD, a Gastroenterologist with Dignity Health Medical Group — Saint Francis/St. Mary’s.
+To help shed some light on the importance of gut health for the whole body, we talked to Jagrati Mathur, MD, a gastroenterologist with Dignity Health Medical Group — Saint Francis/St. Mary’s.

 The Brain-Gut Connection

 The gut is often called the "second brain" because it contains an extensive network of neurons, also known as the enteric nervous system — which is similar to the neurons and neurotransmitters (little messengers) found in the brain.
 The relationship between the gut and the brain is bi-directional, meaning that the brain can affect the gut, and vice versa.
 This connection is due to a very complex network of nerves, which line the gut and release neurotransmitters and support bacteria that help regulate brain function.

 "That feeling when you get 'butterflies in your stomach' is a result of the brain-gut connection,” said Dr. Mathur.

 Being in a stressful situation can either speed up or slow down your GI function and can cause nausea, diarrhea, severe abdominal pain or cramping, and other GI symptoms.
 It can be beneficial for people experiencing these GI symptoms to focus on relaxation techniques and mental health to help relieve their symptoms.

 The reverse is also true.
 Our gut affects our brain functions.
 People who have a functional gastrointestinal disease, meaning there is not an organic cause for their GI symptoms like inflammation, ulcers, tumors, etc., can experience a heightened pain response, which can cause stress and anxiety.